 As I said, it is somehow “generational knowledge” so it passed on young people, too.
 Especially when it comes to not respecting authority.

-Paradoxicaly living in a society like that is actually the recipe for a new SHTF.
-So at the end, it comes to a full circle.
+Paradoxically living in a society like that is actually the recipe for a new SHTF.
+So in the end, it comes to a full circle.
 The SHTF that brought a corrupted society and people that are trying to survive in it by their own rules, will most probably bring another SHTF.

 What to expect after the SHTF ends

 After a real and prolonged SHTF, there is no coming back in a lot of things.
 Not when it comes to how you gonna feel, and actually what man (or woman) you are gonna be.